IdeaMeshDyx/Golang_learning/README.md

-This repo records golang grammer and demos for newbies
+This repo records golang grammer and libs, with demos designed for developers which have learned other programming language